einbahnstrasse/Goldford-MTEC1003/index.markdown

 _Participation is based on attendance and your engagement on Zoom, and will form a substantial portion of your grade._

 #### IX.
 Part I. Virtual Participation on Zoom
 * You will be encouraged but not required to share your video connection for the duration of each class.
-Occasionally you will also be called upon to share your audio and screen-sharing connections, which remain required (e.g. for asking or answering questions, demonstrating your work, troubleshooting your code, etc).
+You will be called upon to share your audio and screen-sharing connections, which remain required (for asking/answering questions, demonstrating your work, troubleshooting your code, etc).
+Failure to unmute your Zoom microphone and respond within 15 seconds of being called upon will be considered an absence from class, and will result in lowered participation scores for the day.
+Technical difficulties are no excuse (see policy regarding internet connection below): you should test your connection before class, and if there are any problems, they must be reported in advance.
 * If you choose not to share your video, your engagement and presence must still be felt through your active participation in other manners: e.g. responses to prompts and questions, offering possible solutions and perspectives where appropriate, etc.
 * Find a quiet and presentable space that you don't mind sharing through your Zoom audio (and possibly video) connection.
 You can also choose a virtual background within Zoom settings if you want to share your video but need to preserve the privacy of your space.
 * In lieu of a video sharing attendance requirement, you will complete weekly online quizzes as part of your participation grade during our allotted class time.
 These quizzes usually take about 15-20 minutes to complete and will begin promptly at the start of each class.
 Therefore, your prompt arrival at 2:30 ensures that you have the full amount of time to demonstrate your participation.
 Each quiz is worth a variable number of points each week and is entirely based on our slides and other materials located under the SCHEDULE TAB of our Course Website, as well as issues that may have arisen during our previous class discussions.